Creating USD files for Apple devices

 Expose configurations as variants

 USD supports the ability to have multiple representations of an object using a feature called variants.
 USD files define the primary hierarchy path in the file using the defaultPrim metadata.
-Variants that are defined this defaultPrim hierarchy path are shown to the user as configuration options when using QuickLook with USDZ files.
-The variant configuration interface is available starting with visionOS 2, macOS 15, iOS 18 and iPadOS 18.
+Variants that are defined in this defaultPrim hierarchy path are shown to the user as configuration options when using QuickLook with USDZ files.
 When a configuration option is selected, the appearance of the USD being viewed in QuickLook will change to respect the selected variant.

 Use efficient textures